-- (1) The categories of refuse removal users as set out in subsection (3) are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Tariff adjustments are effective in respect of July accounts each year. - (3) A separate fixed monthly refuse removal charge applies to each of the following categories of users, based on the costs of the service concerned: - (i) domestic and other users, where refuse is removed by the municipality once weekly; and - (ii) business and other users, where refuse is removed by the municipality twice weekly; - (iii) business and other users, where refuse is removed by the municipality thrice weekly; and - (iv) business and other bulk consumers. - (4) A registered indigent may receive a discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed as a refuse removal charge.
+- (1) The categories of refuse removal users as set out in subsection (3) are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Subject to section 18(1), tariff adjustments are effective in respect of July accounts each year. - (3) A separate fixed monthly refuse removal charge applies to each of the following categories of users, based on the costs of the service concerned: - (i) domestic and other users, where refuse is removed by the municipality once weekly; and - (ii) business and other users, where refuse is removed by the municipality twice weekly; - (iii) business and other users, where refuse is removed by the municipality thrice weekly; and - (iv) business and other bulk consumers. - (4) A registered indigent may receive a discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed as a refuse removal charge.

-23. Sewerage
+24. Sewerage

-- (1) The categories of sewerage users as set out in subsection (3) are charged per month at the applicable tariff as approved by the municipality in each annual budget. - (2) Tariff adjustments are effective in respect of July accounts each year. - (3) Categories of users and charges are: - (a) an availability charge is charged per month or annually for an undeveloped erf, irrespective of its permitted or intended use. - (b) a fixed monthly charge based on the costs of the service, is charged for bucket removal for a domestic user, however, a registered indigent may receive such discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed for this service. - (c) a fixed monthly charge based on the costs of the service is charged for a domestic user, however, a registered indigent may receive such discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed for this service. - (d) a fixed monthly charge based on the costs of the service per sewer point or toilet is charged to all businesses, industries and institutional users. - (e) an effluent fee is payable by a factory and another industrial user where the wastewater emanating from such user requires special purification measures by the municipality, and the fee is based on the toxic content of the wastewater concerned and the costs of the purification. - (f) a charge, based on the costs of the service to empty a septic tank, will be levied for each visit to empty a septic tank on the premises of a person requiring such service.
+- (1) The categories of sewerage users as set out in subsection (3) are charged per month at the applicable tariff as approved by the municipality in each annual budget. - (2) Subject to section 18(1), tariff adjustments are effective in respect of July accounts each year. - (3) Categories of users and charges are: - (a) an availability charge is charged per month or annually for an undeveloped erf, irrespective of its permitted or intended use. - (b) a fixed monthly charge based on the costs of the service, is charged for a domestic user, however, a registered indigent may receive such discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed for this service. - (c) a fixed monthly charge based on the costs of the service is charged for a domestic user, however, a registered indigent may receive such discount on this charge as the municipality deems affordable when approving each annual budget, which discount may not be less than the percentage, as determined by the municipality, of the monthly amount billed for this service. - (d) a fixed monthly charge based on the costs of the service is charged to all businesses, industries and institutional users. - (e) an effluent fee is payable by a factory and another industrial user where the wastewater emanating from such user requires special purification measures by the municipality, and the fee is based on the toxic content of the wastewater concerned and the costs of the purification. - (f) a tariff, at a cost determined annually in the budget, will be levied for each visit to empty a septic tank on the premises of a person requiring such service.

-24. Minor tariffs
+25. Minor tariffs